 #5 Cover order

-In addition, In Cover Order you can specify a Stop-Loss Trigger Price (STLP) and the limit price.
+In addition, In Cover Order, you can specify a Stop-Loss Trigger Price (STLP) and the limit price.
 This is the way you can reduce your risk exposure in the stock market.

-Through a cover order, you can get the advantage of stop loss order and target order simultaneously for lowering your risk and ensuring that your losses are limited.
+Through a cover order, you can get the advantage of a stop loss order and target order simultaneously for lowering your risk and ensuring that your losses are limited.

 #6 Bracket Order (BO)